Current Students

 Alexis Mitchem

-Alexis is a first-year PhD student in Dr. Mya Breitbart’s lab.
+Alexis is a second-year PhD student in Dr. Mya Breitbart’s lab.
 Her research involves applying molecular tools, such as DNA barcoding, to fish eggs collected seasonally from the West Florida Shelf to identify crucial areas that are being utilized by economically important fish species.
 She intends to further identify how physical parameters such as surface currents affect the distribution and transport range of these fish eggs and to what extent.

 Her current project focuses on identifying sites on the West Florida Shelf that are spawning hotspots for yellowedge grouper (Hyporthodus flavolimbatus), a deep-water species that is of commercial and recreational importance but is largely data deficient compared to shallow-water groupers.